 An estate plan reflects your values, your vision for the future, and what matters most to you.
 Asking the right questions can make all the difference in creating a plan that truly fits.

-At Lewis Law Firm PLLC, attorney Samantha Lewis brings nearly a decade of experience in both federal and Texas courts, plus a background in economics that informs every legal strategy.
+At Henington Lewis Law Firm PLLC, attorney Samantha Lewis brings nearly a decade of experience in both federal and Texas courts, plus a background in economics that informs every legal strategy.
 She offers practical, personalized guidance to help you create an estate plan that protects your loved ones and honors your intent.

 Whether you’re starting your estate planning from scratch or updating an old will, we’re here to make the process approachable, informed, and tailored to your goals.
 When you’re ready to talk, we’re ready to listen and build something that lasts.